winksaville/csgrs/readme.md

   - https://docs.rs/parry3d-f64/latest/parry3d_f64/index.html

 ## Todo maybe
-- implement arc support in 2d using cavalier_contours, tessellate in from_polygons
+- implement arc support in 2d using cavalier_contours, interpolate/tessellate in from_polygons
 - reconstruct arcs from polylines using
 - extend Polygon to allow edges to store arc parameters and bulge like cavalier_contours and update split_polygon to handle line/arc intersections.